 Improving your home in this way is a relatively inexpensive and often an enjoyable method of boosting the value of your property, which in the long run will make it more attractive when the time comes to sell.
 It can also enhance the general area and consequently the perception of the area and the street as a desirable place to live.

 This will help to raise house prices all round, thereby keeping both you and your neighbours happy!

 Selling your home in the current market can be a competitive business, where first impressions certainly do count.
 In the long light summer evenings, having good 'kerb appeal' is vital.

 It is vital that your property looks presentable on the outside as well as the inside, as this will be the first thing your viewer will notice.
 It's makes sense really; just take a step back and try to be objective.
 Put yourself in the buyers shoes and think about what you would look for and put yourself in their shoes, they are moving to a new country, hot weather and most likely will not speak the language at first, so the less they have to do the better.

 Try to do all the overdue maintenance jobs that you have been putting off.
 Is the paintwork flaking?
 Does the outside of the house need a new lick of paint?
 Are the walls painted? are there loose tiles or slabs need replacing or sticking back down?
 Improving all the small things will contribute to the larger picture.

 Keep the path clear and remove any dead flowers, trees or shrubs.
 Children's toys should be put away and if possible bins or rubbish bags should be stored away.

-If you could follow all of these ideas, then we are sure you will have a better chance to achieve the maximum use of space in your home, and in turn attain the highest possible price for it, yes it is still possible even in this market.
+If you could follow all of these ideas, then I am sure you will have a better chance to achieve the maximum use of space in your home, and in turn, attain the highest possible price for it, yes it is still possible even in this market.